Reichsmarine: Fleet command

-The purpose of fleet command was to oversee the four major type commanders of German naval vessels.
+The purpose of the fleet command was to oversee the four major type commanders of German naval vessels.
 These commands were in turn responsible for the administration of various German ship classes to include equipment development, vessel deployments, and personnel assignment.
 Once at sea, operational control of the vessels switched to the commanders of the two main Naval Sea Stations.
 The four type commands were: